leleliu008/uppm/README.md

 a uppm formula repository's local path is `~/.uppm/repos.d/${UPPMFormulaRepoName}`

-After a uppm formula repository is successfully fetched from server to local, a config file for this repository would be create, this config file path is `~/.uppm/repos.d/${UPPMFormulaRepoName}/.uppm-formula-repo.dat`, this config file is zlib deflated, and you're able to uncompress it via `zlib-flate -uncompress < ~/.uppm/repos.d/${UPPMFormulaRepoName}/.uppm-formula-repo.dat`.
+After a uppm formula repository is successfully fetched from server to local, a config file for this repository would be created, this config file's path is `~/.uppm/repos.d/${UPPMFormulaRepoName}/.uppm-formula-repo.dat`, this config file is zlib deflated, and you're able to uncompress it via `zlib-flate -uncompress < ~/.uppm/repos.d/${UPPMFormulaRepoName}/.uppm-formula-repo.dat`.

 a typical uppm formula repository's uncompressed config as following: